Are you an organic or transitioning farmer or rancher who wants to test out a new agricultural practice on your farm?

 Research studies have shown that farmers greatly benefit when they lead on-farm research trials at their farms.
 Conducting your own research allows you to address your farm-specific questions, and has historically supported the adoption and innovation of sustainable agricultural practices across the world (Wettasinha, et al. 2014).

 The goals of the FLT Program are to support farmers and ranchers in conducting practical, on-farm research that can address their farming challenges and to support farmer-led innovations in organic farming.
-Selected program participants receive technical support from OFRF and a $1500 research stipend to assist in designing and implementing their on-farm trials and collecting and analyzing data.
+Selected program participants receive comprehensive support from OFRF to assist in designing and implementing their on-farm trials and collecting and analyzing data.

 “The OFRF Farmer Led Trial program removes barriers for organic farmers to conduct research on strategies that can and will revolutionize farming.”